Tanner–Hiller Airport: History

 The airport runway was constructed over the Central Massachusetts Railroad former right of way, a section abandoned in 1941.
-The airport began operations in 1946, and is named after two of its owners, Fred and Catherine Hiller, and Leonard Tanner.
+The airport began operations in 1946, and is named after its historical owners, Fred and Catherine Hiller, and Leonard Tanner.
 The airport was originally opened by the Hillers.
 After Fred died, Catherine continued to develop a flight school business at the airport, both as an instructor and as an FAA examiner.
-A series of different owners passed through between 1973 and 1980, until Leonard Tanner bought it.
-One of the more interesting aircraft that has called the airport home was the prototype of the Lockheed YO-3A quiet observation aircraft, a type later used during the Vietnam War.
-It too was restored in a hangar at the airport before moving on.
+In its heyday, the airport was home to many activities and businesses.
+Camping, swimming, a fine restaurant, and aircraft maintenance were once part of daily operations.
+A series of different owners passed through between 1973 and 1980, until it was purchased by Leonard Tanner.
+A notable aircraft that once called the airport home was the prototype of the Lockheed YO-3A quiet observation aircraft, a type later used during the Vietnam War.
+It was restored in a hangar at the airport before moving on.
 Leonard Tanner died in 1998 and his estate continued to operate the airport.

-The airport had been deteriorating in recent years, something that was particularly apparent in the poor condition of the runway.
-The surroundings, however are still picturesque.
-There are no services provided at the airport as of November 2015.
-In its heyday the airport was home to many activities and businesses.
-Camping, swimming, a fine restaurant, and aircraft maintenance were once part of daily operations.
-Fuel sales also ceased in 2015.
+The airport deteriorated in its final years, something that was particularly apparent in the poor condition of the runway.
+By November 2015, no services such as fuel were provided.

 In May 2017, after many years of being offered for sale, the airport was purchased for a reported US$1.1 million by G&C Group of Acton, MA, a subsidiary of a large flight school in China.
-The estate had had several offers prior to that, but the manager of the estate preferred to hold out for what he hoped would be better offers.
 The final decision to sell was accelerated by the departure of the airport's long time manager, Burchard Aviation, who also operated an aircraft maintenance shop in one of the dilapidated hangars.
-The new owners planned to open a helicopter school after some years.
 The airport closed on September 18, 2024, after acquisition by the East Quabbin Land Trust, a Hardwick based land trust, in partnership with Mass Audubon.

 As of 2025, the property has begun a process of being converted into Menameset Habitat, a grassland bird sanctuary and wildlife management area, by the Massachusetts Division of Fisheries and Wildlife.
-Additionally, the former airport runway and connecting Airport Road are in the process of being converted into a 2 mile section of the Mass Central Rail Trail.
-Converting the property into a wildlife refuge also enables the Wheelwright Pond Dam removal project to proceed, to restore natural riverine processes and reconnect 130 miles of high-quality freshwater habitat in the Ware River Watershed.
-Removal of the dam will be one of the largest and most significant dam removals in Massachusetts.
+In 2026, a portion of the property from New Braintree to Barre Plains was converted into a 1.9-mile, section of the Mass Central Rail Trail with a compacted stone dust surface.
+Converting the property into a wildlife refuge also enabled the Ware River restoration & Wheelwright dam removal project to proceed, as construction access was only possible through the former airport property.
+This project restored natural riverine processes and reconnected 130 miles of high-quality freshwater habitat in the Ware River Watershed, the most continuous stream miles in Massachusetts.
+The dam was built in the 1800s or early 1900s, and it's poor condition prompted Massachusetts to upgrade the status of the dam to a high-hazard level to public safety.
+It is the largest and most significant dam removal in Massachusetts.
+The removal began in 2025 and completed in 2026.
+The final piece of the project is the construction of a pedestrian bridge where the dam once stood, which will connect existing sections of the Mass Central Rail Trail from Hardwick to Barre Plains.